joshuadotbio/mercedsymphony.org/_pages/beethovens-ninth-symphony.md

 title: Beethoven’s Ninth Symphony
 ---

+# Beethoven’s Ninth Symphony Postponed!

+We regret that our _Beethoven’s Ninth Symphony_ must be indefinitely postponed.
+Fear not!
+Your Merced Symphony is collaborating with community partners to broadcast an exciting new performance on September 11, 2020 to all of Merced.
+Please stay tuned for details!

+Tickets for the original April 2020 concert will be honored on the new date.

+<a class="button" href="/season/april-concert-rescheduled-to-september-2020">Ticket Information</a>

 # Beethoven’s Ninth Symphony

 The Merced Symphony closes our 62nd season with two momentous works: Beethoven’s grand *Symphony No. 9* and its *Ode to Joy* featuring four vocal soloists and a large chorus on the Merced Theater stage directed by Philip Smallwood!
 Then Brahms’ *Double Concerto for Violin and Cello in A Minor* receives expert treatment by pianist Cordula Merks and cellist Amos Yang who join us from the San Francisco Symphony and the San Francisco Ballet.